-The Voice of the Customer (VOC) are the customer specifications.
+The Voice of the Customer (VOC) are the customer specifications and requirements.
 This can include variables type of data such as the:

-Successfully obtaining the needs of customers, lost, current and potential.
+The team must successfully obtain the needs (specifications) of customers.
 It is imperative to know who they are first before analyzing any numbers.
 Some will be obvious due to history and others are unknown but avoid making assumptions.

-Take nothing for granted during this critical research period.
-Spending ample time obtaining the information completely along with their specification and perception of quality is often the most difficult of this phase.
+Take nothing for granted during this research.
+Spending ample time obtaining the information along with their specification and perception of quality is often the most difficult of this phase.

 Some customers may have very specific needs that conflict with other customers or some needs may be to specifically meet the needs of one or a few people at a customer’s company.

 Understanding these needs at that level of detail is necessary to guide the team in the right direction.
 Proper time spent on this step will avoid targeting wrong or lower importance needs of the customer.

 The VOC provides specification limits (i.e. LSL, USL).
 This is NOT the same as the Voice of the Process (VOP) which provides the process control limits (LCL, UCL).